javaGuruBY/rpaS2/homework/english/sukhorutchenko/lecture1/vocabulary.md

 Database to disconnect from server

 to display
-It doesn't display the screen
+It doesn't display on the screen

 to enable
 Enable the new feature today